fabsenet/blog_en/source/_posts/2012/08-24-my-first-week-with-windows-8.md

 ![starting word](starting_word6.png "starting word")

-This works this way since Vista and I like it because you don’t have to use your mouse.
+This works this way since Vista and I like it because you don't have to use your mouse.

 ## Compatibility